sdysch/separation_anxiety_tracker/README.md

 TODO
 - [X] Read raw data from google sheets
-- [ ] Add in warmup support (figure out how to scrape from BRB app)
+- [X] Add in warmup support (figure out how to scrape from BRB app)
 - [ ] DB hosting?
-- [ ] Automated read of hosted DB (daily? cron from google sheets?)
+- [X] Automated read of hosted DB (daily? cron from google sheets?)
+	* Kinda done with scheduled github actions
 - [ ] do not duplicate DB entries
 - [ ] check for rating
 - [X] Streamlit?